Georgia State Capitol: Georgia's Old Capitol Museum

 The Old State Capitol is at 201 East Greene Street, Milledgeville, Georgia, and served as state capitol from 1807 until 1867.
 The building was severely damaged by a fire on March 24, 1941 and was rebuilt in its former design to serve as a part of Georgia Military College.
 The first floor of the old capitol is open as a museum.

-Appearances
+In popular culture

 Some parts of filming of the premiere episode of the ninth season of the television show The Walking Dead were filmed around and within the Georgia State Capitol over a period of two days.
+Other films and television shows include The Falcon and the Winter Soldier, Ride Along 2, Selma, and Kill the Messenger.
+The original $5,000 license fee to film in the State Capitol was increased in 2014 to $25,000.